GeorgeK4ss/whatsapp-routing-url/README.md

    - Check channels exist and are accessible
    - Test with force parameters

+6. **Website redirects not working**
+   - Verify website URLs are valid HTTP/HTTPS URLs
+   - Check websites are accessible
+   - Test with target parameters

 ### Debug Mode

 Set `LOG_LEVEL=debug` for detailed logging: